sbip-sg/CuEVM/README.md

 We developed a python library in `fuzzing/` to showcase interfacing with `libcuevm_go.so` for bug detection in solidity smart contracts.

-For a performant and ready-to-use fuzzer, please refer to [medusa-cuevm](https://github.com/minhhn2910/medusa-cuevm) for the official fuzzing tool built from [Medusa v1.2.1](https://github.com/crytic/medusa) utilizing cuevm library.
+For a performant and ready-to-use fuzzer, please refer to our in-house fuzzing tool (link to be supplied later) built based on [Medusa v1.2.1](https://github.com/crytic/medusa).

 ### Multi-GPU mode

 If your system has multiple GPUs, CuEVM can automatically distribute the workload (N transactions) evenly across all available GPUs for improved performance.